hiblaphp/event-loop/README.md

 ### `microTask` — Promise resolution

-`microTask` callbacks run after all `nextTick` callbacks in a given drain cycle, but before timers and I/O. They exist specifically for Promise resolution — when a Promise settles, its `.then()` callbacks are queued as microtasks so they fire before any new I/O or timers get a turn.
+`microTask` callbacks run after all `nextTick` callbacks in a given drain cycle, but before timers and I/O. They exist specifically for Promise resolution: when a Promise settles, its `.then()` callbacks are queued as microtasks so they fire before any new I/O or timers get a turn.

 You rarely need to call `Loop::microTask()` directly in application code.
 It is